ds-ashanmugavel/traceability-foss/docs/arc42.md

 * Using builder pattern
   * Currently, we are using the constructor to create objects in our application.
   Main reason is to provide immutable objects.
-  * As the handling with big loaded constructors is not easy and error prone, it’s recommended to use the builder pattern to have a clear understanding about what we are creating at the point of implementation.
+  * As the handling with big loaded constructors is not easy and error-prone, it’s recommended to use the builder pattern to have a clear understanding about what we are creating at the point of implementation.
 * Using lombok for annotation processing

 ## Operational concepts